LogtalkDotOrg/logtalk3/manuals/_sources/userman/inheritance.rst.txt

 It is not possible to discuss inheritance mechanisms without referring to the long and probably endless debate on single versus multiple inheritance.
-The single inheritance mechanism can be implemented efficiently but it imposes several limitations on reusing, even if the multiple characteristics we intend to inherit are orthogonal.
+The single inheritance mechanism can be implemented efficiently, but it imposes several limitations on reusing, even if the multiple characteristics we intend to inherit are orthogonal.
 On the other hand, the multiple inheritance mechanisms are attractive in their apparent capability of modeling complex situations.
 However, they